Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/SimpleContainer.md

       }
 ```

 In this example the ViewModels from a Logging library are added.
-It looks a bit curious, but you need one class in the assemby as an example to locate the assembly.
+It looks a bit strange, but you need one class in the assemby as an example to locate the assembly.

-Finally some additional code must be created.
-It allows you to do fancy things, but it is outside the scope of this tutorial.
+Finally some additional code must be created to setup all stuff.
+You create variants to do more fancy things, but this is outside the scope of this tutorial.

 ```C#
     protected override object GetInstance(Type service, string key)